How to access EODATA using boto3 on Creodias

-In this article you will learn how to access EODATA repository using Python library called boto3, running on Linux or Windows virtual machine within CREODIAS cloud.
+In this article, you will learn how to access the EODATA repository using the Python library boto3 on a Linux or Windows virtual machine running on Creodias cloud.

 What Are We Going To Cover